 Switch, Industrial, and Passenger Locomotive Zero Emission Operational Requirement.
 Beginning January 1, 2030, any Switch, Industrial, or Passenger Locomotive with an Original Engine Build Date of 2030 or newer shall Operate in a ZE Configuration at all times while in California.

-By December 1, 2027, CARB staff shall publish an assessment of the progress made in ZE technologies for use with Freight Line Haul, Switch, Industrial, and Passenger Locomotives, as well as the status of infrastructure improvements that may be needed to support ZE Locomotives and make the assessment available for public review at least 30 calendar days prior to presenting the report to the Board at a public meeting.
+By December 1, 2027, CARB staff shall publish an assessment of the progress made in ZE Locomotive and ZE Rail Equipment technologies for use with Freight Line Haul, Switch, Industrial, and Passenger Locomotives, as well as the status of infrastructure improvements that may be needed to support ZE Locomotives, and make the assessment available for public review at least 30 calendar days prior to presenting the report to the Board.
 If staff finds that the compliance deadlines under this Locomotive Regulation need to be adjusted forward or backward in time, the report will include recommendations to initiate staff’s development of potential formal regulatory amendments.

 Freight Line Haul Locomotive Zero Emission Operational Requirement.
-Beginning January 1, 2035, any Freight Line Haul Locomotive Engine with an Original Engine Build Date of 2035 or newer shall Operate at all times in a ZE Configuration while in California.
+Beginning January 1, 2035, any Freight Line Haul Locomotive Engine with an Original Engine Build Date of 2035 or newer shall Operate in a ZE Configuration at all times while in California.

-By December 1, 2032, CARB staff shall publish an assessment of the progress, since the 2027 assessment, made in ZE technologies for use with Freight Line Haul Locomotives, as well as the status of infrastructure improvements that may be needed to support ZE Locomotives and make it available for public review at least 30 calendar days prior to presenting the report to the Board at a public meeting.
+By December 1, 2032, CARB staff shall publish an assessment of the progress, since the 2027 assessment, made in ZE Locomotive and ZE Rail Equipment technologies for use with Freight Line Haul Locomotives, as well as the status of infrastructure improvements that may be needed to support ZE Locomotives and make the assessment available for public review at least 30 calendar days prior to presenting the report to the Board.
 If staff finds that the compliance deadlines under this Locomotive Regulation need to be adjusted forward or backward in time, the report will include recommendations to initiate staff’s development of potential formal regulatory amendments.

+Locomotive Operators may elect to use the Alternative Compliance Plan (section 2478.7) or the Alternative Fleet Milestone Option (section 2478.8) instead of direct compliance with the In-Use Operational Requirements in this section 2478.5.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

 2478.6.
+Compliance Extensions.

-Temporary Locomotive Operating Waiver
+Temporary Operating Extension

-Prior to planned operation of a Locomotive that would be prohibited from Operation in California under section 2478.5, a Locomotive Operator may submit a request to the Executive Officer to temporarily Operate the Locomotive in California.
-The Operator shall submit the request to the Executive Officer at least seven (7) business days prior to the temporary Operation of the Locomotive within California.
-The Executive Officer shall approve the request provided that:
+Prior to planned Operation of a Locomotive that would be prohibited from Operation in California under this Locomotive Regulation, a Locomotive Operator may submit an application to the Executive Officer to temporarily Operate the Locomotive in California.
+The Operator shall submit the application to the Executive Officer at least seven business days prior to the temporary Operation of the Locomotive within California.
+The Executive Officer shall approve the application provided that:

-The request contains all of the information required in subsection (c);
+The application contains all of the information required in subsection (3);

-The request is submitted as specified in section 2478.14;
+The application is submitted as specified in section 2478.15;

-The request demonstrates to the satisfaction of the Executive Officer that the period of Operation specified in the request is no longer than necessary to perform the task specified in subsection (4); and
+The application demonstrates to the satisfaction of the Executive Officer using Good Engineering Judgment that the period of Operation specified in the application is no longer than necessary to perform the task specified in subsection (D); and

-The request demonstrates to the satisfaction of the Executive Officer that the purpose of the temporary Operation is to either:
+The application demonstrates to the satisfaction of the Executive Officer using Good Engineering Judgment that the purpose of the temporary Operation is to either:

 Remove a Locomotive from California; or